-ESTATE OF , DECEASED

-CASE NO.

-NOTICE OF PRE SENTATION OF WILL

-Now comes the undersigned and states that an I Record Only ☐ Application to Admit Lost Will to F ☐ Application to Probate Will ☐ Application to File Will for Probate is being filed with this form.

-[Check all that apply]

-☐ The following unaltered document(s) shall be p filing of this Notice.
-Copies of these documents presented to the court for filing within fourteen days of the sare attached to this notice.

-☐ Original last will and testament dated and consisting of pages.

-☐ One or more original codicils dated and consisting ofpages

-☐ One or more prior original wills dated and consisting ofpages (attach additional pages if necessary)

-By signing this notice, I acknowledge that I under The court will review its index of deposite estate, which could result in the filing of a If no original last will is on deposit with the notice, this matter may be closed adminit ed wills pursuant to R.C.
-2107.08 upon the opening of this a prior will or a will more recent than any I submit.
-The court and none is submitted within fourteen days of this stratively for want of prosecution.

-Attorney's Signature Applicant's Signature

-Typed or Printed Name Typed or Printed Name

-Street Address Street Address

-City, State, Zip Code City, State, Zip Code

-Telephone Number (include area code) Telephone Number (Include area code)
+SEFFRET D. MAC KEI, JODGE ESTATE OF , DECEASED CASE NO. NOTICE OF PRESEN TATION OF WILL Now comes the undersigned and states that an ☐ Appli Record Only ☐ Application to Admit Lost Will to Probate [Check all that apply] ☐ The following unaltered document(s) shall be present filing of this Notice.
+Copies of these documents are at and consisting of pages. and consisting of pages. and consisting of pages. (attach additional pages if necessary) ☐ The decedent's last will and testament is believed to be to R.C.
+2107.07.
+I hereby request that the court file the $\hfill\square$ I believe the decedent's last will to be lost and will be initiating proceedings under R.C.
+2107.26-28.
+By signing this notice, I acknowledge that I understand t he following: The court will review its index of deposited wills estate, which could result in the filing of a prior v pursuant to R.C.
+2107.08 upon the opening of this vill or a will more recent than any I submit.
+If no original last will is on deposit with the court notice, this matter may be closed administrative and none is submitted within fourteen days of this ly for want of prosecution.
+If the court believes the decedent's purported last to R.C.
+2107.24, this matter shall be set for hear it will to be a copy or a nonconforming will pursuant ring.
+Attorney's Signature Applicant's Signature Typed or Printed Name Typed or Printed Name Street Address Street Address City, State, Zip Code City, State, Zip Code Telephone Number (include area code) Telephone Number (include area code) Email Address Email Address Attorney Registration No. FRANKLIN COUNTY FORM PC-E-2.0P - No. OTICE OF PRESENTATION OF WILL

-Email Address

-Email Address Ental Audies